Virginia Tech Corps of Cadets

 The Virginia Tech Corps of Cadets (VTCC) is the military component of the student body at Virginia Polytechnic Institute and State University.
-Cadets live together in residence halls, attend morning formation, wear a distinctive uniform, and receive an intensive military and leadership educational experience similar to that available at the United States service academies.
-The Corps of Cadets has existed from the founding of the Virginia Agricultural and Mechanical College in 1872 to the present-day institution of Virginia Tech, which is designated a senior military college by federal law.
-As of August 2021, about 1,200 cadets are currently enrolled in the program.
+Cadets live together in residence halls, attend morning formation, wear a distinctive uniform, and receive an intensive military and leadership educational experience similar to those at the United States service academies.
+The Corps of Cadets has existed from the founding of the university as the Virginia Agricultural and Mechanical College in 1872 to the present-day institution of Virginia Tech, which is designated a senior military college by federal law.
+As of August 2024, about 1,300 cadets are currently enrolled in the program.

 Overview

 The Corps provides leadership training for all of its cadets through two tracks: a Military-Leader Track for cadets enrolled in one of the three Reserve Officer Training Corps (ROTC) programs, and the Citizen-Leader Track for cadets wishing to pursue civilian sector careers.
-Students in the Military-Leader track can pursue a commission in the Army, Navy, Marine Corps, or Air Force.
+Students in the Military-Leader track can pursue a commission in the Army, Navy, Marine Corps, Air Force, or Space Force.

 All cadets have the opportunity to receive an academic minor in Leadership through the Rice Center for Leader Development which is in the Virginia Tech Pamplin College of Business.
-To earn the minor, cadets must complete 22 academic credits, have three successful leadership positions, and pass their graduating-year physical fitness test.
+To earn the minor, cadets must complete 22 academic credits and have three successful leadership positions within the Corps and or ROTC.

-Around 75% of the Corps' graduates choose the Military-Leader Track.
-If a cadet is enrolled in an ROTC program at Virginia Tech, they must also be enrolled in the Corps of Cadets.
-However, a cadet does not have to be enrolled in an ROTC program in order to participate in the Corps.
-There are a few exceptions made for active duty enlisted students participating in programs like the Army's Green to Gold program.
+Around 80% of the cadets choose the Military-Leader Track.
+If a student is enrolled in an ROTC program at Virginia Tech, they must also be enrolled in the Corps of Cadets.
+However, a student does not have to be enrolled in an ROTC program in order to participate in the Corps.
+There are a few exceptions made for active duty enlisted students participating in programs such as the Army's Green to Gold program.
 However, ROTC cadets may compete for four-, three-, and two-year ROTC scholarship opportunities that typically pay tuition, fees, an amount towards books, and a monthly stipend that ranges from $250 per month to $500 per month.